linux-kdevops/kdevops-history/docs/kdevops-terraform.md

 ```

 The profile above is "default", and you can multiple profiles.
 By default
-our tarraform's aws vars.tf assumes ~/.aws/credentials as the default
+our Terraform's AWS vars.tf assumes ~/.aws/credentials as the default
 credentials location, and the profile as "default".
 If this is different
 for you, you can override with the variables: